 - Which stores near me carry the products?
 Are they easy to get?

 - How much will it cost?
-Does my insurance help pay for these products?
+Will my insurance help pay for these products?

 Even if your incontinence cannot be completely stopped, it can still be helped.
 You can learn to manage and live with it so you can do the things you want and need to do.

-You can also follow some simple precautions that may make incontinence less of a problem.
-For example:
+Here are some simple precautions that may help make incontinence less of a problem:

 - Empty your bladder before bedtime or before strenuous activity.

-- Avoid drinking too much fluid, particularly drinks with caffeine or alcohol and citrus juices, which can irritate the bladder and make you have to go more often.
+- Limit drinks with caffeine or alcohol and citrus juices, which can irritate the bladder and make you have to go more often.

-- Because fat in the abdomen (belly) can push on the bladder, losing weight sometimes helps improve bladder control.
+- Because belly fat can push on the bladder, losing weight sometimes helps improve bladder control.

 - Quit smoking to reduce coughing and bladder irritation caused by tobacco use.